Destekçi Devletler ve Suriye Direnişi: Yabancı Etkinin Sınırları

 2015.

-8 This pattern was clearly illustrated by the Saudi-organised
+8 This pattern was clearly illustrated by the Saudi-organised delivery

 of Chinese-made HJ-8 antitank missiles in the spring of